Skip to content

 3. The SmartHQ Authorization Server displays a registration form to the end-user.

-4. The end-user completes the form and submits it to create their SmartHQ account.
+4. The end-user completes the form to create their SmartHQ account.

-5. The SmartHQ Auth Server presents a screen prompting the user to verify their email address.
+5. The SmartHQ Authorization Server presents a screen prompting the user to verify their email address.

 6. The end-user clicks the link in their email to verify their SmartHQ account.

-7. The SmartHQ Auth Server displays a confirmation screen upon successful email verification.
+7. The SmartHQ Authorization Server displays a confirmation screen upon successful email verification.

 App Logout Use Case